 What makes this project so educational is that the students must develop a deep analytical understanding of the dynamics underlying the real battle or campaign.
 They must address issues such as logistics, force-to-space ratios and intelligence, and must make judgements as to how close-run the actual battle was, how different tactical or strategic choices might have affected the actual outcome, and what pressures led the actual commanders to make the decisions which they did.
 The project requires a unique blend of painstaking analysis, legalistic precision, and intellectual and artistic creativity.
 The students must then reflect on the choices they have made within extensive designer's notes.

-The other is Garrett Mills' 'Roma Invicta?' about the first 2 years of Hannibal's campaign in Italy (218-216 BC), a revised version of which, co-designed by Professor Sabin, was published by the Society of Ancients
+.
+The other pblished student simulation is Garrett Mills' 'Roma Invicta?' about the first 2 years of Hannibal's campaign in Italy (218-216 BC), a revised version of which, co-designed by Professor Sabin, was published by the Society of Ancients

 in March 2008.
 Further student simulations are in line for publication in the future